The Nest

 Go Back To Previous Page

-68% of people in New York rent their home, with ⅓ of people spending 50% of their income on rent.
-Once you’ve factored in bills and living expenses, you may find that there isn’t a lot of budget for decorating your new home.
+68% of people in New York rent their homes, with ⅓ of people spending 50% of their income on rent payments.
+Once you’ve factored in bills and real estate living expenses, you may find that there isn’t a lot of budget for decorating your new home.
 Many renters also find that there are restrictions on personalizing a property.
 Some landlords ask that you keep walls a neutral color or not nail anything into the walls.
-There are plenty of inexpensive ways, however, to decorate your rental home so that it reflects your taste and style without making changes that go against your rental agreement.
+There are plenty of inexpensive ways to decorate your rental home to reflect your taste and style without making changes that go against your rental agreement.
 There are Simple Ways To Make Your Rental Property Feel Like Home!

 The artwork in your home is often a story of your experiences and your journey through life.
 Hanging pictures and paintings is anProperty Feel Like Home excellent way of personalizing your space.

-On stairwells, using different-sized picture frames can be effective, and you can buy customized frames to fit your artwork.
+Different-sized picture frames can be effective on stairwells, and you can buy customized frames to fit your artwork.

 Rather than nailing your pictures into the walls, use adhesive Command Strips.
 These are sticky strips that won’t mark the walls when removed.